DevHarold0-0/odin-recipes/README.md

 # odin-recipes
-This is simple recipe website that will demonstrate what I've leaned in html.
+This is simple recipe website that will demonstrate what I've learned in html.